 - 1. Park with the driver's side closest to the gas pump. - 2.
-Open the fuel fill door by pulling on the notched edge.
+Outside of the vehicle, locate and open the fuel fill door by pulling on the notched edge.

 Gasoline is highly flammable and explosive.
 You can be burned or seriously injured when handling fuel.